cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 * python-devel and gcc - for CentOS/RHEL to be able to compile Fabric.
 * gcc - for Arch-Linux to be able to compile Fabric.
 * PyCrypto - for Windows as it's not automatically compiled when installin Cloudify's CLI.
+{%endwarning%}

+{%note title=Update Your Package Manager%}
-If you choose to pass the `--force` or `-f` flag, you must first update your package manager:
+If you are using Linux, and you choose to install prerequisites or python-dev, you must first update your package manager:
     sudo apt-get update
     or
     sudo yum update
-{%endwarning%}
+{%endnote%}

 ## Installing the latest Stable Release using the default flags